lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 - **"outputType"**: all functions for genotype generation, grouped according to their output type.
 - **"functionIndex"**: all functions for genotype generation, enumerated by their order of inclusion, along with their encoded function index.

-## Indexing a function in a GenoMus function catalogue
+## Indexing a function in a GenoMus Function Library
-Functions are listed into the JSON GenoMus catalogue following this format:
+Functions are listed following this format:
 ```
 "outputType": {
     "<functionType>": {